 Why it happens

 “Babies are made to spit up,” said Melinda Feely, MD, a family medicine physician at OSF HealthCare.
-“The muscle between their stomach and esophagus isn’t fully developed at birth, so whenever there’s a little air bubble in their stomach after feeding, it will sometimes move through that opening and bring some of that liquid with it – usually just a mouthful.
+“The muscle between their stomach and esophagus isn’t fully developed at birth.
+So whenever there’s a little air bubble in their stomach after feeding, it will sometimes move through that opening and bring some of that liquid with it.”

-Normal spit up can have a number of different appearances, including curdled, non-curdled, white, yellow, clear or even mucus-like.
+Normal newborn spit up can look curdled, non-curdled, white, yellow, clear or even mucus-like.

 It’s different than vomiting

-“As opposed to the easy flow, low-force event of spitting up, vomiting is a more forceful or shooting event, and it’s usually accompanied by other symptoms, such as fever or diarrhea,” Dr. Feely said.
+“Vomiting is a more forceful or shooting event, like projectile vomiting, as opposed to the easy flow, low-force event of spitting up.
+It’s usually accompanied by other symptoms, such as fever or diarrhea,” Dr. Feely said.
 “Vomiting also presents more of a risk for dehydration than spitting up.”

-A good way to determine if a baby is becoming dehydrated is a decrease in the number of wet diapers they have per day.
-Immediately after birth, that number should be equal to the number of days old the baby is, and it will increase over that first week to at least four wet diapers per day.
+A decrease in the number of wet diapers a day is a sign your baby is dehydrated.
+The number of wet diapers should be equal to the number of days the baby is.
+This will increase over the first week to at least four wet diapers per day.

 Tips for reducing spit up

-If your baby seems to be spitting up too much, there are some things you can do that may help.
+If your baby seems to be spitting up too much, there are some things you can do that may help, all backed by the American Academy of Pediatrics.

 When to see a doctor